arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_create_http_examples.md

 The replication factor used when initially creating collections for this graph.

 @RESTSTRUCT{writeConcern,post_api_gharial_create_opts,integer,optional,}
-The minimal replication factor used for every new collection in the graph.
-If one shard has less than writeConcern copies, we cannot write to this shard, but to all others.
+how many copies of each shard are required to be in sync on the different DBServers for every new collection in the graph.
+If there are less then these many copies in the cluster a shard will refuse to write.
+Writes to shards with enough up-to-date copies will succeed at the same time however.
+The value of *writeConcern* can not be larger than *replicationFactor*.

 @RESTRETURNCODES